gmetais/grunt-devperf/README.md

 # grunt-devperf

+## Important!
+**This project is not maintained anymore.** Please have a look at [Yellow Lab Tools](https://github.com/gmetais/YellowLabTools) and [grunt-yellowlabtools](https://github.com/gmetais/grunt-yellowlabtools) for replacements.

 Helps front-end developers to reach a good quality and good performances, based on [phantomas](https://github.com/macbre/phantomas) and [grunt-phantomas](https://github.com/stefanjudis/grunt-phantomas).

 Day after day, while working on your project, keep an eye on performance metrics and get warnings for things you should optimize.